willyhuang18/Crypto/README.md

 # CryptoNFT
 This application is Non-commercial application.
 This is generate for people interesting on Motoko language, for playing around.
 The code might not be perfect.

-This NFT application is connecting with the RC-Token, user is able to CREAT, BUY, SELL, MINT the NFTs.
+This NFT application is connecting with the RC-Token, user is able to CREATE, BUY, SELL, MINT the NFTs.

 ## Technologies Used